What is the Ken Burns effect and how do I use it?

 The Ken Burns effect is simple to use but hard to master.
 Once you become more comfortable with it, you’ll get better at knowing when to use it, for how long, and when not to use it.

 Once you’ve nailed your footage and editing, you’ll probably need some music.
 Don’t settle for second-best – find what you want, when you want with Epidemic Sound.
-Our royalty-free catalog grants you a direct license to all our tracks, meaning you needn’t worry about any weird legal agreements, takedown requests or copyright claims.
-Check out the 30-day free trial below.
+Our catalog grants you a direct license to all our tracks, worry-free.

 Are you a video editor or filmmaker?
 Whether you’re an absolute master or just a beginner, discover what Epidemic Sound has to offer on our Epidemic Sound for Filmmaking page.
 Oh, and if you’re looking for some background music for your videos, we got you covered.